Rumidom/anonpill/README.md

 # anonpill
-Anonpill is a python library that automatically anonymizes images, blurring faces and license plates
+Anonpill is a python library that automatically anonymizes pillow Image objects, blurring faces and license plates

 ## examples: